Procrastination comes in many guises. Mine happens to wear lycra.

 Having gone freelance and become a master of my own time, I’m discovering tricks to suppress the exercise impulse and coax the writing genie out of the bottle.
 One approach is the “take the puppy for a walk so it won’t tear up the house” one: sufficiently wearing myself out so that all I’m physically capable of is sitting in front of the computer and typing.
 Sometimes, however, this plan backfires, and I drain my energy reserves to the point that I can’t even focus on the screen.

 What I have learnt is that the best kind of writing day comes when every other obligation, event and thought melts off the horizon.
 That means that movement isn’t even an option for the day.
 I forget that I have to buy something for dinner, and that S will come home later, and that I really should leave the house before dark.
 I reach what they call flow and ride it into the spooky, misty depth, ignoring the failing light outside.
-I eat things— three apples in one go, or seven chocolate truffles, or a tub of hummus— without really noticing.
+I eat things— three apples in one go, a tub of hummus — without really noticing.
 I forget about all the errands I’m supposed to do and ignore phone calls.
 The usual magnets of procrastination—Facebook, Twitter, news sites—are not a temptation any more.

-It’s a glorious feeling, but I feel it isn’t possible to reach it every day.
+It’s a glorious feeling, but I don’t reach it every day.
 Every time I discover a trick that “works” to engineer it, it only works for about a week, and then it becomes exactly the kind of routine that obstructs flow.

 When it comes to reaching flow, what works for you?